HedvigS/rgrambank/README.md

 library(rgrambank)
 ```

-## Structure of content
-Within this repository, functions are found in the directory `R` and examples in `example_scripts`.
-The directory `example_scripts` contain `R`-scripts which illustrate sepcific functions.
-For example, the script `example_scripts/binarise.R` showcases the functions `rgrambank::make_binary_ParameterTable`and `rgrambank::make_binary_ValueTable`.
-This README contains a list of all the functions, linked to example scripts and with details on who wrote the function and who reviewed it.
-In order to run the example scripts you need to set your working directory to `example_scripts`, as this is how the file-paths to `R` and `fixed` are set up.
-The example scripts also rely on the package [rcldf by Simon Greenhill](https://github.com/SimonGreenhill/rcldf) for fetching Grambank and Glottobank-datasets.

-Detailed descriptions of the functions parameters and behaviour can be found in their respective scripts in the dir `R` or accessed via the help-pages once the package is installed.

-# Who did what

-The entire set of code of the Grambank release-paper and grambank-analysed was primarily written by Simon Greenhill, Sam Passmore, Hedvig Skirgård, Damián Blasi, Russell Dinnage, Hannah Haynie, Angela Chira and Luke Maurits.
-The functions here, in rgrambank, are primarily written by Simon Greenhill and Hedvig Skirgård.
-Author(s) is/are specified for each function.

 # Versioning

 The content here will be continuously updated and periodically released with version tags.
 Git allows for accessing the state of the repos at a particular time via commit labels or tags.
 This can be used when cloning or accessing content via URLs and when installing the package withing R. We _strongly_ encourage you to keep track of versioning, this makes it easier to identify issues later.